-Tire air pressure
+Tire air pressure definition and meaning

 Tire air pressure is the amount of air that is in each tire on your vehicle.
 The proper tire air pressure for your car is usually listed on a sticker inside the driver’s door.
 If not, you can usually find it in your car’s owner’s manual.
 Under-inflated tires can lead to poor handling and decreased fuel economy, while over-inflated tires can cause premature wear and tear.
 Check your tire pressure regularly to maintain proper inflation levels.

 There are a few things that you need to know about tire air pressure.
 First, it is important to have the right amount of pressure in your tires.
 This will help ensure that your car handles well and that you do not have any problems with flat tires.
 Second, you need to check your tire pressure regularly to make sure that it is still at the correct level.
 Lastly, if you do notice a decrease in pressure, you should bring your car to a mechanic to have the problem fixed.